UMD: A Globally Connected University

 Make an appointment with Greg or attend CGB walk-in advising hours | 301-405-8849 | email@example.com

 Appointments with Greg will be held in 2410 Van Munching Hall.

 Greg's interest in international education began during his senior year of college when he studied abroad for a semester in Seville, Spain.
 While abroad, he developed a strong cultural curiosity only matched by his passion for diversity in higher education.
 After graduation, Greg began his career engaging students at his alma mater, Christopher Newport University before trekking to Washington, DC.
 Greg earned his MA in International Training and Education from American University where he also had the pleasure of working with international law students.
 When Greg isn't running marathons or cross-country relays you can find him exploring new restaurants in DC.

-Program Manager, Office of International & Leadership Programs, A. James Clark School of Engineering and Advisor for engineering majors
+Assistant Program Director, Office of International & Leadership Programs, A. James Clark School of Engineering and Advisor for engineering majors

 Make an appointment with Brian | 301-405-8921 | email@example.com

 Appointments with Brian will be held in 1131EE Glenn L Martin Hall.

 While pursuing his BA in International Affairs at the University of Colorado, Boulder, Brian spent a year studying abroad and living with a host family in Dakar, Senegal.
 He used his time abroad to develop his French and Wolof language skills while visiting eight countries in West Africa.
 After graduation, he moved to Taiwan and spent the next eight years exploring East Asia and teaching English.
 In 2014, he returned to the US to pursue his MA in International Training and Education at American University.
 Brian is excited to support engineering students who are interested in studying abroad.